fpvout/DigiView-SBC/README.md

 - If you need to power cycle the air unit, you may need to replug the USB cable in order to re-establish the stream.
 - **You might need to set Autotemp off on your Vista/Air unit to get it to work**.
 - It may work best in 50mbps mode.
+- The alpha release has no method for shuttind own the pi without a mouse and keyboard.

 ## Development
 We will add more info here later, but broad strokes are: